Gauge transformation in macroscopic quantum electrodynamics near polarizable surfaces: Introduction

 This paper demonstrates how to arrive consistently at a correct formulation of QED in the presence of a polarizable boundary in the \emph{true} Coulomb gauge.
 This is done by finding an explicit gauge transformation connecting the generalized Coulomb gauge $\boldsymbol{\nabla}\cdot[\epsilon(\br)\mathbf{A}(\br,t)]=0$ with the true Coulomb gauge $\boldsymbol{\nabla}\cdot\mathbf{A}(\br,t)=0$.
 It will be shown how the Hamiltonian in the true Coulomb gauge can be obtained from that in the generalized Coulomb gauge by a unitary transformation.
 Once the Hamiltonian is known, one can use standard perturbation theory to calculate interaction energies between charges and surfaces; we shall be demonstrating the gauge invariance of macroscopic QED by explicit calculation of the electrostatic contributions to the interaction of an electron with dielectric surface.
+The explicit connection we make between the generalized and true Coulomb gauges is very useful in practical calculations because, while the generalized Coulomb gauge is where the field equations can easily be solved, the true Coulomb gauge is one where a wealth of knowledge exists on how to develop and handle interacting quantum field theories.